-So, how do my interests apply to writing?
+So, how do my other interests apply to writing?
 Let us see.

-I've talked about this a bit.
 Psychology is a huge thing for me.
-I love researching all of this stuff, so I can understand myself and others.
-I'm both intro- and interspective.
-You wouldn't believe all the random facts I know and games I've played.
-This, of course, would naturally be something applicable to writing.
+I love researching it so I can understand myself and others.
+You wouldn't believe all the random facts I know.
+This, of course, would naturally be applicable to writing.
 You gotta understand your characters as much as you would any other person.
-So psychology helps me get in their heads and figure everything out.
-It's fun.
-It's fun to mess with characters.
+Psychology helps me get in their heads and figure everything out.
+It's fun!

-Well, obviously, as this is my other major.
-But how does this apply to writing?
-Well, I've written a number of stories that involved music--mostly, lyrics.
-I like writing song lyrics into my novels, although honestly I'm not much of a songwriter.
-WHAT IT TAKES TO DEAL is completely focused around a songwriter, so there's a lot of that involved.
-Not to mention, music inspires me a ton.
+Well, obviously, this is my other major.
+But how does it apply to writing?
+I've written a number of stories that involved music: mostly lyrics.
+I like writing song lyrics into my novels, although I'm not that great of a songwriter. #FibromyalgiaStory is about a songwriter, so there's a lot of that involved.
+Music also inspires me a ton.
 It's very emotionally involved and supportive for me.
-I always listen to music when I write.
+I always listen to it when I write.

 If I have to explain this... you weren't paying attention.

-In life news, I'm home for Spring Break now, and actually quite glad.
-I'm at home with my family, and the cats, and free time!
+I'm home for Spring Break now and actually quite glad.
+I've got my family, and my cats, and free time!
 I might actually accomplish something this week!
-So.
-Come back next time for a post on archetypes, my favorite part of English class!

 How do your interests support your main goal/passion?